ajgreen630/cs1660-project/README.md

 # cs1660-project
-**Additional note: If you are texting .java files individually on your machine, this project assumes that you have the Google Cloud Platform libraries installed on your machine, either through the Eclipse plugin (or some other code editor plugin) or on Maven/Gradle.**
+**Additional note: If you are texting .java files individually on your machine, this project assumes that you have the Google Cloud Platform libraries installed on your machine, either through the Eclipse plugin (or some other code editor plugin) or on Maven/Gradle.
+External libraries that are not in the Google Cloud platform plugin are included in the libs folder.**
+**Eclipse Google Cloud Platform Plugin Libraries: Objectify, Cloud Datastore, and Cloud Storage.**
 # Goals:
 - Java application implementation and execution on Docker.
 - Docker to GCP Cluster communication.